Home - English - French - German - Italian - Portuguese - Spanish

 suggests 3-6 replications for field plots.
 The small number

-suffices where average rather than annual results are
+suffices where average rather than annual results are desired.

 For corn yields, 4-6 replications are often used.
 For small